 Every year at high school graduations across the country, students receive awards for their outstanding efforts.
 Why aren’t the kids who struggle acknowledged?
 There are kids who face overwhelming odds and exhibit tremendous resilience to simply graduate.
 Where are their awards?

 Introducing Live Hannah’s Hope Hannah Warburton Resilience Award – an award to acknowledge those who may not graduate at the top of their class but who overcome tremendous hurdles to graduate.

 The Hannah Warburton Resilience Award is a $275.00 award established for Utah high school seniors who have shown resilience in overcoming difficult obstacles to completing their high school education.
 Ten Utah seniors will be awarded at the end of each school year.
 This is not a scholarship, but rather a cash award to offset any costs associated with the recipient’s efforts to attain higher education, including tuition, books, supplies, transportation costs, or simply to take a well-deserved summer vacation.
 In the process of applying for this award, students will share their story.
 Their stories will go on to help kids of all ages overcome struggles in their own lives.
-Winners will be highlighted in their schools, social media, and through local news outlets where possible.
+Awardees will be highlighted in their schools, social media, and through local news outlets where possible.
 We prefer to present this award to the student at your award assembly.
 It’s a great way to break the stigma that prevents kids from speaking out when they are in pain.
 It’s time to celebrate resilience.

 To be eligible, students: